akshay5995/context-switch/content/blog/useReport/index.md

 This was the rationale behind the `useReport` hook and my thoughts on good API design for libraries.

+Next step in the quest to improve the API design for the library would be add typings and support types. i.e, to add support for Typescript (In progress).
+In the next post I'll cover some basics of Typescript and more on migrating the library to Typescript.

-If you're interested seeing more of the code you can head to https://github.com/akshay5995/powerbi-report-component/
+Meanwhile, If you're interested seeing more of the code or contributing you can head to https://github.com/akshay5995/powerbi-report-component/

 PRs or issues welcome for the library.